-Page 5.8-27, COC LAND-1/MM LAND-1 - As production and injection pipelines are under the jurisdiction of Imperial County and wells are under CalGEM text has been removed to reflect this fact.
+Page 5.8-25, COC LAND-1/MM LAND-1 - As the production and injection pipelines and wells will be under the jurisdiction of Imperial County and CalGEM, respectively, text has been removed to reflect this fact.
 Revisions are provided in Attachment A.

-Page 5.8-28, COC LAND-2/MM LAND-2 - Minor revisions regarding IID encroachment permit requirements.
+Page 5.8-27, COC LAND-2/MM LAND-2 - Minor revisions regarding IID encroachment permit requirements.
 Within the verification, suggest removing link to hyperlink as they may become non-functional in the future.
 Revisions are provided in Attachment A.